I’m sure most of you know about the popular Elf on the Shelf by now.

 Everyone is upset.
 Including me.
 My immediate thoughts:

-a) Ugh! so THAT is where I hid him!
+a) Ah, so THAT is where I hid him!

 b) Damn my 42-year-old forgetful brain!
 I hate getting old!

-c) WHY did Rich give the thing to the kids when he found it!
+c) Why did Rich give it to the kids when he found it!
+Why wouldn’t he just keep quiet about it?

-d) WHY didn’t I go upstairs to see what he wanted!
-If I had, he would have given it to ME instead of the kids!
+d) I bet that’s why he was calling me.
+I should have gone upstairs to see what he wanted!!
+Then he would have given it to me instead of the kids!

 So I grabbed the elf, marched upstairs to find Rich still sorting through his drawers.
-He stops to look at me and say, all cheerfully, “Hey!
-I knew you were looking for that thing!
-I found it in my sock drawer.”
-He was proud of himself.
+He looks over at me and says, all cheerfully, “Hey, I knew you were looking for that thing.
+I found it in my sock drawer!”
+He was actually proud of himself.
+Proud!

 “NO!!
-You can’t TOUCH the elf or his magic goes away!
-How am I going to explain THIS to the kids?”
+You can’t TOUCH the elf or his magic goes away!”
+I rolled my eyes at him.

 He had a point.
 And I was mad mostly at myself, anyway.
 No use beating him up about it.

-“Here’s the thing, guys…” I began, “The elf doesn’t lose any of his magic when he is touched AFTER Christmas Day!
-Today is the 29th of December.
-He’s going to be fine.”
+“Here’s the thing, guys…” I began, “The elf…well, he doesn’t lose any of his magic when he is touched AFTER Christmas Day!
+And today is the 29th of December!
+He is going to be fine!”

 Aislynn: But what was he doing in Dad’s closet?

-Aislynn: Do you think he’s been in there all that time?
+A.J.: Do you think he’s been in there all that time?
+A whole year?!!

-Aislynn: But when Daddy opened up the drawer to get his socks, why didn’t he come out?
+Andrew: But when Daddy opened up the drawer each day to get his socks, why didn’t he come out?

 Me: Because Daddy was there, and you know he can’t move or fly when people can see him.
-So he had to wait, but then Daddy shut the drawer before he could get out.
-So he was just stuck there day after day.
+So he had to wait, but then Daddy would shut the drawer.
+So he was just…stuck….day after day.
+Poor Peter!
+(I kept trying to pull the focus back to the poor shut-in elf hoping it would quash all their questions)

 Aislynn: But how did he fly back to tell Santa that we were good?